 Spouse: “I don’t care to meet with anybody or do anything.”

 You: “I know you don’t want to deal with this (compassion) or feel like working out anything with me right now (compassion), but I am going get this process started.
 I’d rather not hire a lawyer to handle this if we can work some of the details out in a less-stressful way. (firmness)

 You: No, I just don’t want you to be in denial about the divorce, I am informing you that I will be getting this process started (firmness) and would rather make these decisions together.

 Are you open to talking with a mediator about it? (choice) Would you like to find the mediator?
 I can gather a couple names if you want to choose who we see. (choice) Do you just need some more time to process this stuff?
 If it is helpful, I can wait a month before we make an appointment? (compassion + firmness + choice) Can we have a conversation about separating homes?
 I’d like to do this by the end of this month. (compassion + firmness + choice)

 What if it Doesn’t Work?

-By following this formula for how to talk with your spouse about divorce, you greatly increase your odds of movement towards action.
+By following this formula for how to talk with your spouse about divorce when they are in denial, you greatly increase your odds of movement towards action.
 Ultimately, if your spouse is cemented in divorce denial and not willing to take any action, you are not permanently stuck.

 You can begin the separation process at any time by setting a firm date to separate homes.
 You can begin the legal process by filing for divorce yourself or with the assistance of an attorney.
+Read options for how to get a divorce in Oregon, which is also relevant for other U.S. States.
 In either case, inform your spouse with as much advance notice as you can.
 Every unexpected and upsetting divorce event will add more conflict to your relationship, and potentially more divorce expenses.